Full-Stack-Council-Note/Council-Note-PartB/README.md

 ![MongoDB-problems](./src/assets/MongoDB-problems.png)

 Problems data appearing in MongoDB Compass.
 There is also a "problemcomments" schema but these are populated within the Problem post as intended.
+Earlier on, I initiated a schema just called "comments" because I wasn't sure if all comments would be under the same schema/collection, but later changed to "noticecomments" and "problemcomments" to perhaps avoid confusion.

 #### Notices: